CalVCB FAQ: Eligibility

 - Persons who do not cooperate reasonably with a law enforcement agency in the apprehension and conviction of a criminal committing the crime; some exceptions may be considered.

 - A person may not be granted compensation until they have been released from a correctional institution; discharged from parole, probation, or post-release community supervision for a violent felony; or are not required to register as a sex offender, if any.
-The time for filing an application is still three years from the date the crime occurred.
+The time for filing an application is still seven years from the date the crime occurred.

 What are examples of crimes that are typically covered?